joshuaombasa/counter-app/README.md

 This JavaScript code sets up event listeners for three buttons, increase, decrease, and reset.
 When the "increase" button is clicked, the count is incremented by 1.
+When the "decrease" button is clicked, the count is decremented by 1.